eclipse-sumo/sumo/docs/web/docs/Simulation/Output/index.md

 - Bike rides: number of rides with vehicle class *bicycle*
 - Aborted rides: rides that could not be completed because no suitable vehicle was available

+You can also take a look at [statistic output](StatisticOutput.md) for a more overall statistics of the entire simulation, including those mentioned above and additional ones safety-, ride- and transport-related.

 When setting this option and using [sumo-gui](../../sumo-gui.md), the network parameter dialog will also show a running average for these